maastrichtlawtech/jurix23/calls.md

 - **Short papers**: (short) descriptions of preliminary results or an innovative idea.
 These papers should not exceed 6 pages (including references).
 - **Demo papers**: (short) descriptions of a system.
 These papers should not exceed 4 pages (including references).
 Authors of demo papers should be willing to share (a screencast of) the demo privately with the reviewers, if so requested.

 All papers must be original and not simultaneously submitted to another journal or conference.
-The conference proceedings will be published by IOS Press in their series [Frontiers in Artificial Intelligence and Applications](https://www.iospress.com/catalog/book-series/frontiers-in-artificial-intelligence-and-applications) (FAIA).
+The conference proceedings will be published by IOS Press in their series [Frontiers in Artificial Intelligence and Applications](https://www.iospress.com/catalog/book-series/frontiers-in-artificial-intelligence-and-applications) (FAIA) as gold open access.

 <br/>